This event is free and unticketed.

 This event is part of the campus-wide MLK celebration and in collaboration with the Hood Museum of Art.

-Moran will also be giving a talk on Arts and Entrepreneurship in McLaughlin Atrium at Tuck Center for Entrepreneurship on January 20 at 12:10 pm.
+Moran will also be participating in a discussion on Arts and Entrepreneurship in McLaughlin Atrium at Tuck Center for Entrepreneurship on January 20 at 12:10 pm.
 Learn more>

 Photo by Clay Patrick McBride